Protected: TEST TEST TEST

 Frank Sommerville is a both a CPA and attorney, and a longtime Editorial Advisor for Church Law & Tax.

-Iowa and Utah adopted “Religious Freedom Restoration Acts” this spring, meaning more than half of the country’s states now have enacted such laws throughout the past three decades—six of them since 2021 alone.
+Iowa, Nebraska, and Utah adopted “Religious Freedom Restoration Acts” in early 2024, meaning more than half of the country’s states now have enacted such laws throughout the past three decades—seven of them since 2021 alone.

 Iowa’s statute is intended “(t)o restore the compelling governmental interest test and to guarantee its application in all cases where the free exercise of religion is substantially burdened by state action.”

-Utah’s statute adopts a similar standard, noting the “free exercise of religion as a fundamental right.”
+Utah’s statute also follows a similar standard, noting the “free exercise of religion as a fundamental right.”

 Individuals, churches, and religious institutions in these states can seek these protections when they believe their free exercise rights under the US Constitution have been substantially burdened by government actions at the local or state levels.